message/iata/JP.md

 - passengers with a visa issued by Japan outside Japan on or after 2 December 2021;
 - passengers with a visa issued by Japan and a "Letter of Embassy/Consulate General/Consular Office of Japan";
 - residents of Japan with the status of residence of "diplomatic";
-- residents of Japan with a re-entry permit who in the past 14 days have not been in Angola, Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe;
+- residents of Japan with a re-entry permit who in the past 14 days have not been in Angola, Botswana, Congo (Dem.
+Rep.) (effective 12 December 2021), Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe;
-- residents of Japan with the status of residence of "Permanent Resident", "Spouse or Child of a Japanese National", "Spouse or Child of a Permanent Resident" or "Long Term Resident" with a re-entry permit who in the past 14 days have been in Angola, Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe and who departed Japan on or before 1 December 2021.
+- residents of Japan with the status of residence of "Permanent Resident", "Spouse or Child of a Japanese National", "Spouse or Child of a Permanent Resident" or "Long Term Resident" with a re-entry permit who in the past 14 days have been in Angola, Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe and who departed Japan on or before 1 December 2021;
+- Effective 12 December 2021, residents of Japan with the status of residence of "Permanent Resident", "Spouse or Child of a Japanese National", "Spouse or Child of a Permanent Resident" or "Long Term Resident" with a re-entry permit who in the past 14 days have been in Congo (Dem.
+Rep.) and who departed Japan on or before 10 December 2021.
 2. Passengers must complete a "Quarantine Questionnaire" at <a href="https://arqs-qa.followup.mhlw.go.jp/">https://arqs-qa.followup.mhlw.go.jp/</a> .
 This will generate a QR code which must be presented upon arrival.
 3. Passengers must have a negative COVID-19 test result.
 Tests accepted are LAMP, NEAR, Next Generation Sequence, quantitative antigen (CLEIA/ECLEIA), RT-PCR, Smart Amp, TMA or TRC.
 The test must:
 - specify that it is based on nasopharyngeal swab, saliva, or nasopharyngeal and oropharyngeal swab; and